llesoil/input_sensitivity/README.md

 We aim at quantifying the differences of x264's performances due to input videos, and how input videos interact with software features.

-Once this statement is proved, we use the properties of input videos (e.g. height, width, spatial and temporal complexities, etc.) to **find a configuration optimizing a performance** (in our case minimize the bitrate of video compressions).
+Once this statement is proved, we use the properties of an input video (e.g. height, width, spatial and temporal complexity, etc.) to **find a configuration optimizing a performance for this video** (in our case minimize the bitrate of the video compression).

 We propose an approach, Inputec, that finds a configuration tailored for inputs.